 Camp cooking.
 We all know someone who’s captured that elusive skill and uses it to barter for back rubs and beers.
 Here our Campfire Grub Correspondent, Jen-Kui Maxwell, lays down the basics in culinary equipment for camping adventures.

-It’s amazing where life can lead you.
+It’s amazing where life can lead you

 Growing up as a child, I never cooked or camped as my family were (and still are) the hotel types.
 I am a good example that you don’t have to grow up amongst nature to fall in love with the outdoors.
 And of course, there are many ways to ease yourself into the getting out into nature that little bit more, which is the philosophy behind We Are Explorers.

 My first real encounter with the great outdoors was twelve years ago as a 20-year-old, when I went on my first independent overseas trip.
-A friend and I decided to head to Nepal after we finished our university degree to volunteer at a health post for a couple of months.
+A friend and I decided to head to Nepal after we finished our university degrees to volunteer at a health post for a couple of months.
 Let’s just say, I was a bit naïve about the world back then.
 I remember touching down in Kathmandu and being shocked that people lived in such a ‘primitive’ and undeveloped state.
 Heading out to the villages was a whole other eye-opening experience and learning to clean your teeth with bottled water was unconscionable.

-That was one of my life’s turning points.
+That was one of my life’s turning points

 After returning to Australia, I shortly moved out of home in Melbourne to the Gold Coast to study my Masters and there I was able to pursue more outdoor adventures and my love of experimenting and cooking new foods.

 Of course, you don’t need to shock yourself into loving the outdoors with months of hiking and volunteering in a developing country.
-There are many ways beautiful little trips that are not far from Australian cities that can give you that wonderful feeling of peace, insignificance and adventure that is just so special.
+There are many beautiful little trips that are not far from Australian cities that can give you that wonderful feeling of peace, insignificance and adventure that is just so special.

 I am here to pair my love of adventure with my love of food.
 Being a dietitian, I am interested in making sure my meals are nutritious, but I refuse to subscribe to ideas that healthy eating needs to be expensive or restrictive.
 So I am here to show you how to prepare great, affordable meals with basic ingredients and equipment.
 So be prepared for carbs (including sugar), be prepared for fats (mostly unsaturated) and be prepared to delight in a little bit of alcohol.
 Healthy eating starts with a healthy relationship with food so moderation will be what you’ll be seeing.